catalyst-cloud/catalystcloud-docs/source/compute/resize-instance.rst

 Via the command line
 ************************

-Before continuing, make sure that you have sourced an openRC file so that you are able to interact with your project via the command line.
-If you are not sure how to download or source your openRC file, you can follow the :ref:`guide<command-line-interface>` from earlier in this documentation.
+Before continuing, make sure that you have sourced an OpenRC file so that you are able to interact with your project via the command line.
+If you are not sure how to download or source your OpenRC file, you can follow the :ref:`guide<command-line-interface>` from earlier in this documentation.

-Once you have sourced your openRC file, we can begin gathering the necessary info for our resize command.
+Once you have sourced your OpenRC file, we can begin gathering the necessary info for our resize command.
 The first step is finding the ID of the new flavor we want our instance to have: